-After a private zone is added, the private zone record does not immediately override the Domain Name System (DNS) record for the same domain name on the public network.
-The private zone record will only override the existing DNS record on the public network only when a user queries the private domain from within the Virtual Private Cloud (VPC) with which you associate the private zone.
+After a private zone is created, the private zone record does not immediately override the Domain Name System (DNS) record for the same domain name on the public network.
+The private zone record will override the existing DNS record on the public network only when a user queries the private domain name from within the Virtual Private Cloud (VPC) with which you associate the private zone.

-Before you can associate the private zone with a VPC, you must add records for the zone.
+Before you associate the private zone with a VPC, you must add DNS records to the zone.
 This prevents any ongoing DNS query from being disrupted when an empty private zone is associated with a VPC.

-Therefore, you must add records for the domain names in a private zone before associating the private zone with a VPC.
+Therefore, you must add DNS records for the domain names to a private zone before associating the private zone with a VPC.

-Associate the private zone that an ECS instance accesses with the VPC in which the ECS instance resides.
-The private zone record will then override the public network record.
+Associate the private zone that an Elastic Compute Service (ECS) instance accesses with the VPC in which the ECS instance resides.
+The private zone record will then override the public DNS record.

-For example, the record for the private zone “www.taobao.com” is set to
+For example, the DNS record for the www.taobao.com private zone is set as follows:

-Then if a ping command is run on the ECS instance in the VPC, the domain name www.taobao.com is resolved to 184.108.40.206.
-The IP address to which www.taobao.com is resolved in the public networks is overridden.
+Then, if a ping command is run on the ECS instance in the VPC, the domain name www.taobao.com is resolved to 188.8.131.52.
+The IP address to which www.taobao.com is resolved on the public network is overridden.